heroku/heroku-jvm-application-deployer/README.md

 </configVars>
 ```

-Any variable defined in `configVars` will override defaults and previous defined config variables.
+Any variable defined in `configVars` will override defaults and previously defined config variables.

 You may set process types (similar to a `Procfile`):